 What Can You Expect During Your Water Damage Emergency?

 Within two hours of your water damage disaster, our Emergency Job Leader will come out to your property and conduct moisture readings.
-He or she will use a thermo hygrometer to measure the humidity and the temperature in the air, a moisture meter to determine if something on your property is unexpectedly wet or dry, and a Thermal Imaging (infrared) Camera to see the thermal profile of the area that’s been affected.
+He or she will use a Thermo hygrometer to measure the humidity and the temperature in the air, a moisture meter to determine if something on your property is unexpectedly wet or dry, and a Thermal Imaging (infrared) Camera to see the thermal profile of the area where there is damage.